+If the ducts are undersized, the result will be high duct static pressures and/or high temperature rises which can result in a heat exchanger OVERHEATING CONDITION.
+This condition can result in premature heat exchanger failure, which can result in personal injury, property damage, or death.
 If a matching cased indoor coil is used, it may be placed directly on the furnace outlet and sealed to prevent leakage.
-If an uncased indoor coil with a thermoplastic drain pan is to be installed in the upflow/horizontal configuration, then extra 2" minimum spacing may be needed to ensure against drain pan distortion.
+If an uncased indoor coil with a thermoplastic drain pan is to be installed in the upflow/horizontal configuration, then extra 2" (5.1 cm) minimum spacing may be needed to ensure against drain pan distortion.